Police arrest 92 suspects, rescue 12 kidnap victims in Enugu

 By Chinedu Adonu

-The Enugu State Police command on Tuesday said it’s operatives have arrested 92 suspects for different crimes and rescued 12 kidnap victims within one month of CP, Kanayo Uzuegbu assumption of office in the command.
+ENUGU—Enugu State Police command, yesterday, said its operatives had arrested 92 suspects for different crimes and rescued 12 kidnap victims within one month of CP Kanayo Uzuegbu assumption of office in Enugu command.

-The Commissioner of Police, CP Uzuegbu who made this known during his maiden press briefing and parading of suspects, at command headquarter, said the suspects were arrested for different crimes bordering on kidnapping/abduction, armed robbery, unlawful possession of firearm, rape subversive criminal activities, conspiracy and other related crimes.
+The Commissioner of Police, Uzuegbu, who made this known during his maiden press briefing and parade of suspects, at command headquarters, said the suspects were arrested for different crimes bordering on kidnapping, armed robbery, unlawful possession of firearms, rape, subversive criminal activities, conspiracy and other related crimes.

-CP Uzoegbu disclosed that the exhibits recovered from the suspects include: 4 AK-47 rifles, 66 firearms of different calibres, 333 Live ammunition of different calibres, 25 vehicles and several other incriminating items.
+Uzoegbu said exhibits recovered from the suspects include four AK-47 rifles, 66 firearms of different calibres, 333 live ammunition of different calibres, 25 vehicles and several other incriminating items.

-He said that inline with the policing vision and mission of Acting Inspector General of Police, IGP, Kayode Adeolu Egbetokun that the command was working with the right policing strategies to tackle existing and emerging security challenges in theq State.
+He said in line with the policing vision and mission of acting Inspector General of Police, Mr. Kayode Egbetokun that the command was working with the right policing strategies to tackle existing and emerging security challenges in the state.

-Uzuegbu said he had met and interacted with critical security stakeholders, including local government chairmen, traditional rulers, heads of other security agencies and many others, on the best ways to collectively tackle security challenges in the State, stated that it has started paying off.

-“There is no doubt that the task of effectively policing our society is daily becoming daunting.
-However, I have since my assumption of duty, ensured that the right policing strategies are devised to tackle existing and emerging security challenges in the State.
+Uzuegbu said: “There is no doubt that the task of effectively policing our society is daily becoming daunting.
+However, I have since my assumption of duty, ensured that the right policing strategies are devised to tackle existing and emerging security challenges in the state.
 These strategies are subsumed in my grassroots-driven, proactive, people-oriented and problem-solving policing thrust

 “I want to state without ambiguity that negative insinuations on the security situations in Enugu State are false and unfounded.
-It amounts to making mountain out of a molehill.
-I, therefore, make bold to say that the State remains peaceful and a safe haven for visitors and investors to come and meaningfully carry out their lawful businesses,” he said.
+I, therefore, make bold to say that the state remains peaceful and a safe haven for visitors and investors to come and meaningfully carry out their lawful businesses.”

-In a brief description of the cases, CP Uzuegbu said that “Abugu Toochukwu, 29, from Isiugwu Community, Igbo-Eze North LGA.

-was arrested for alleged murder of his mother, one Onu Grace, and buried her in a shallow grave behind their house.
-Chinecherem Madu aged 28, from Akubueze Street, Abakpa-Nike Enugu was arrested for allegedly defrauding a UK-based woman of the sum of ten thousand pounds (£10,000.00)

 Disclaimer